Do prospects actually read your blog articles?

 A good way to start a blog is to show your prospects that you understand their pain points without losing the sight of the big picture.
 Start with a bird’s eye view.
 Demonstrate that you understand their situation as a whole, rather than focusing on individual details and emphasize the commercial benefits of your solution.
 For example, you can write a blog in which you break down how a certain task can be made easier for non-technical users.

 You can highlight simplicity and user-friendliness or how a solution can save time and streamline tasks.
 You can also identify a number of shared challenges in the industry and explain how good software can help.
 Another blog entry could focus on an organized alternative to managing data through spreadsheets; or a more efficient way of processing a specific task that reduces stress and saves time.
 For best results, don’t explicitly say that your solution is the best at solving their problem.
 Leave that for eBooks, white papers and special reports.
-Remember, blogs are an important the gateway to your dialogue with prospects.
+Remember, blog articles are an important gateway to a wider dialogue with your prospects.

 Blog articles are excellent vehicles for synergistic marketing, and enable you to promote one piece of content through another.
 You can seamlessly weave cross-promotion practices into your communications marketing strategy by embedding links within your articles or at the end, and vice versa.
 This creates synergy between different content formats featured on your website and boosts the likelihood of engagement with all of them.